wallware/XWorm/README.md

 ## Disclaimer

 **This content is provided for learning and testing purposes only.
 The information presented is for general information purposes and does not address any specific situation.
 No warranty is given as to the timeliness, accuracy or completeness of the information contained in the content.
 In connection with the use of these materials, no liability is accepted for any consequences or damages that may result from the use of the information or recommendations contained in the content.**

-## License

-This project is licensed under the MIT License.
-For more information, see the [LICENSE file](LICENSE).